Fred Hampton: Controversy

-Ten days after Hampton was killed, Bobby Rush, the then deputy minister of defense for the Illinois Black Panther Party, called the raiding party an "execution squad."
+Ten days after Hampton was killed, Bobby Rush, the then deputy minister of defense for the Illinois Black Panther Party, called the raiding party an "execution squad".
 As is typical in settlements, the three government defendants did not acknowledge claims of responsibility for plaintiffs' allegations.

 Michael Newton is among the writers who have concluded that Hampton was assassinated.
 In his 2016 book Unsolved Civil Rights Murder Cases, 1934–1970, Newton writes that Hampton "was murdered in his sleep by Chicago police with FBI collusion."
 This view is also presented in Jakobi Williams's book From the Bullet to the Ballot: The Illinois Chapter of the Black Panther Party and Racial Coalition Politics in Chicago.

 Personal life

-Hampton was very close with Chicago Black Catholic priest George Clements, who served as his mentor and as a chaplain for the local Panther chapter.
+Hampton was very close to Chicago Black Catholic priest George Clements, who served as his mentor and as a chaplain for the local Panther chapter.
 Hampton and the Panthers also used Clements's parish, Holy Angels Catholic Church in Chicago (now the parish of Our Lady of Africa), as a refuge in times of particular surveillance or pursuit from the police.
 They also provided security for several of Clements's "Black Unity Masses", part of his revolutionary activities during the Black Catholic Movement.
 Clements spoke at Hampton's funeral, and also said a Requiem Mass for him at Holy Angels.